 Previous research has proposed that generating explanations recruits specific constraints on the process of selecting which hypotheses to consider, even though the process of explanation, by itself, doesn't provide any additional evidence or information.
 Asking for explanations encourages learners to go beyond simple probability considerations.
-Instead learners privilege those hypotheses that offer the best explanation relative to alternatives, even if those hypotheses don't necessarily have higher posterior probabilities (e.g., Lombrozo, 2007, 2012; Vasilyeva & Lombrozo, in press; Walker, Lombrozo, Legare & Gopnik, 2014; Walker, Lombrozo, Williams, Rafferty, & Gopnik, in press; Williams & Lombrozo, 2010, 2013).
-More specifically (e.g., Bonawitz & Lombrozo, 2012; Frazier, Gelman & Wellman, 2009; Lombrozo, 2007), hypotheses that are formulated in the context of explaining are likely to have certain characteristics, or "explanatory virtues."
+Instead learners privilege those hypotheses that offer the best explanation relative to alternatives, even if those hypotheses don't necessarily have higher posterior probabilities (e.g., Lombrozo, 2007, 2012; Lombrozo & Vasilyeva, in press; Walker, Lombrozo, Legare, & Gopnik, 2014; Walker, Lombrozo, Williams, Rafferty, & Gopnik, 2016; Williams & Lombrozo, 2010, 2013).
+More specifically (e.g., Bonawitz & Lombrozo, 2012; Frazier, Gelman, & Wellman, 2009; Lombrozo, 2007), hypotheses that are formulated in the context of explaining are likely to have certain characteristics, or "explanatory virtues."
 In particular, learners who explain tend to privilege hypotheses that go beyond highly salient surface features to those that are more inductively rich and robust.
-Explanatory hypotheses are more likely to be abstract, broad in scope, and applicable to a wide range of contexts and situations (Lombrozo, 2010; Vasilyeva & Lombrozo, in press; Walker & Lombrozo, under review; Walker et al., in press; Walker et al., 2014; Williams & Lombrozo, 2010, 2013).
+Explanatory hypotheses are more likely to be abstract, broad in scope, and applicable to a wide range of contexts and situations (Lombrozo, 2010; Lombrozo & Vasilyeva, in press; Walker et al., 2014, 2016; Williams & Lombrozo, 2010, 2013).